jetstream-cloud/js2docs/docs/ui/cli/security_group.md

 This creates an ICMP (most notably ping) access rule, allowing inbound ICMP protocol from any IP number.

 You can then add additional rules or additional security groups.
-This will allow the most basic of access to your VMs. **We do recommend limiting access as much as possible for best security practices.**
+This will allow the most basic of access to your VMs.

+**We do recommend limiting access as much as possible for best security practices.**
+{: .note}

 ---